TopeAdebayo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write script that moves a file to another directory
+Script to delete a file